Except for Nichkhun, who was scouted, all the other members of 2PM auditioned to become trainees of JYP Entertainment.

-Some members already had experience in the entertainment industry, including Jun.
+Though some members already had experience in the entertainment industry, including Jun.
 K, who had won several singing competitions.
-Ok Taecyeon, Lee Junho and Hwang Chansung had participated in the show SuperStar Survival.
+Ok Taecyeon, Lee Junho, and Hwang Chansung had participated in the show SuperStar Survival.

 III.
 The Start Of 2PM

 2PM beginnings started when Korean musician Park Jin-young formed an eleven-member band known as One Day through the documentary series Hot Blood Men.

 In this documentary, former member Jay Park finished at the top spot and received the most fan votes.
 It also featured the elimination of three trainees from the group: Lee Swichi, Jeong Jinwoon, and Yoon Doo-joon were all cut.
 However, Jinwoon replaced Im Daehun upon the latter's withdrawal.

 Eventually, the band was split into two separate units, the hip hop group 2PM and the vocal group known as 2AM.

 While most Korean boy bands at the time adopted a "pretty boy" or kkonminam image, 2PM constructed a tough and macho beast-like image when they made their debut.
 By emphasizing their masculine images, 2PM is known for creating the "jimseung-dol" (which translates to beast/animal idol in Korean) phenomenon in 2008.